Monday, March 9, 2015

 * In Florida, anyone under the age of 21 is prohibited from possessing alcohol.
 Those under 21 are also prohibited from purchasing or attempting to purchase alcoholic beverages.

-* Florida law also prohibits furnishing alcohol to those who are below the legal drinking age.
+* Florida law also prohibits furnishing those who are below the legal drinking age with alcohol.
 Commercial servers such as bars, restaurants, stores and non-commercial servers may not furnish alcohol to those who are under 21.